Canadian Plant Hardiness Map by Zones

 - Zone 9: -7°C to -1°C

-Keep in mind that in any region there can be microclimates and protection from structures like homes, fences and sheds increase the improve the cold temperature resiliency of plants.
+Keep in mind that in any region there can be microclimates and protection from structures like homes, fences, and sheds increase which improve the cold temperature resiliency of plants.

 This Canadian plant hardiness map indicates where various types of trees, shrubs, and flowers will most likely survive.
 It is based on the average climatic conditions of each area.